mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3812 Adventure 2 - Prison Planet.md

 ###### Ore Shuttle

-The Orion corporation's ore shuttle is a flying brick, little more than a small cockpit atop a huge cargo bay, with a barely adequate anti- gravity generator powered by a small fusion reactor keeping the whole thing in the air.
+The Orion corporation's ore shuttle is a flying brick, little more than a small cockpit atop a huge cargo bay, with a barely adequate anti-gravity generator powered by a small fusion reactor keeping the whole thing in the air.
 Stubby wings and variable-direction thrusters give the vehicle a modicum of control in the air.
 Theoretically, the shuttle is rated to reach orbit, but even getting to Circle City with a